sathyaram/exhaustnotes/README.md

 # ExhaustNotes
 An API for car exhaust sounds.

 ## Overview
 Love the sound of cars?
-Exhaust Notes is a collection of car sounds where you can search through a variety of different cars and hear their specific exhaust sound when their engine is revved.
+ExhaustNotes is a collection of car sounds where you can search through a variety of different cars and hear their specific exhaust sound when their engine is revved.

 ### Features
 - Browse through a variety of car exhaust noises
 - Hear a cars specific exhaust, down to the trim level
 - Search for your favorite cars sound
 - Access any of the sounds, names or images via the open API
+- Responsive/Mobile Friendly

 ### Technologies
 - HTML